MaxPleaner/email_endpoint/README.md

 However, I enjoy writing Sinatra apps more because I feel it gives my code a chance to shine.

-This may be a bit cheesy, but I like the fact that my code is not obscured behind predefined folders.
-The top level of my application has only two folders (lib/ and spec/), vs. the 10 in rails' boiler.
+I like the fact that my code is not obscured behind predefined folders.
+The top level of my application has only two folders (lib/ and spec/) vs. the 10 in rails' boiler.

 Since there's so little boilerplate, I'm confident that if someone else were to look at my code, they would be able to find the important bits.